shifumin/setupfiles/README.md

-My setup files
+My setup scripts
 =============

-This is my setup files.
+Setup scripts for development environment on Linux(CentOS or Ubuntu).

 ## Setup